-Senior Systems Designer - Dublin Region: Europe Location: Ireland Salary: DOE We are looking for a talented Senior Systems Designer to work on a unique unannounced MMO for PC and Mobile platforms.
+REMOTE: Senior Producer Region: Remote Location: REMOTE Salary: DOE We are looking for a Senior Producer to work on a Ethereum blockchain-based virtual world, built, governed and owned by its users.

 Meet our team of recruiters...

-Scott has 13 years recruitment experience and 8 years in the video game industry.
-Scott started in I.T Recruitment within the banking sector, before leveraging his experience to move into the video games industry in 2009 and has never looked back!
+Scott has over 15 years recruitment experience and over 10 years in games.
+Scott started in I.T Recruitment within the banking sector before leveraging his experience to move into the video games industry in 2009.

-Sarah has worked in video game recruitment for 2 years and is an expert talent finder.
+Sarah has worked in video game recruitment since 2016 and is an expert talent finder.
 Hard working, friendly, approachable and a real people person.

-Toby is a dedicated account manger and recruiter, hunting talent across UK & Europe.
-Always on the look out for solid coders!
+Toby is a dedicated account manger and recruiter, hunting international talent across the mobile games sector.

 Mark has been bringing hope to the recruitment journeys’ of his clients and candidates for over 6 years.
 An expert in the Games Industry market – he is currently supporting talented Producers, Product Managers, and Marketeers.